Bio-Core/lims_dashboard/README.rst

 - From end-user's point of view, the dashboard is a single web page containing multiple interative charts.
 The currently developed and available charts that can be found in this web page are:

     1. Turn Around Time plot (quite mature)
-    2. BCR/ABL QC Levey-Jennings plot (not as mature)
+    2. BCR/ABL Quality Control Levey-Jennings plot (not as mature)

 - The source code can be found at: